-\textbf{Qualitative Analysis} We use Gradient Shap to evaluate the importance $a_i(\mu_j , \x)$ of each pixel $x_i$ from the image $\x$ to predict each latent unit $j \in [d_H]$.
-Again, we use the Pearson correlation to compare different saliency maps associated to each latent unit~\footnote{We average the correlation over pairs of latent units.}.
+\textbf{Qualitative Analysis.} We use Gradient Shap to evaluate the importance\footnote{In this case, we \emph{don't} use label-free feature importance $b_i$.} $a_i(\mu_j , \x)$ of each pixel $x_i$ from the image $\x$ to predict each latent unit $j \in [d_H]$.
+Again, we use the Pearson correlation to compare the saliency maps for each pair of latent unit~\footnote{We average the correlation over pairs of latent units.}.
 In this case, a low Pearson correlation corresponds to latent units paying attention to distinct parts of the images.
 Clearly, this is desirable if we want to easily identify the specialization of each latent unit.
 Therefore, use this criterion to select a VAE to analyse among the 120 VAEs we trained on each dataset.
 This corresponds to a $\beta$-VAE with $\beta = 10$ for MNIST and a TC-VAE with $\beta = 1$ for dSprites.
 We show the various saliency maps for 4 test images on Figure~\ref{fig:examples_vae}.
 The saliency maps appear to follow patterns that make the interpretation difficult.
 Here are a couple of examples that we can observe: \textbf{(1)} A latent unit is sensitive to a given image while insensitive to a similar image (e.g. Latent Unit 1 of the MNIST VAE is sensitive to Image 1 but not to Image 2). \textbf{(2)} The focus of a latent unit changes completely between two similar images (e.g. Latent Unit 4 of the dSprites VAE focuses on the interior of the square from Image 1 but only on the edges of the square from Image 2). \textbf{(3)} Several latent units focus on the same part of the image (e.g. Image 4 of MNIST and Image 3 of dSprites).
 Additional examples can be found in Appendix~\ref{appendix:experiments_details}.